osasuair/Neureset-EEG-Treatment-Device-QT-Simulator/README.md

 #### Notes:
 - This repository contains the source code for Team 27's COMP3004 final project.
-- The uses cases, design documentation, and traceability matrix can be found in the team27-comp3004-finalproject.pdf file that was submitted via the zip file in Brightspace.
+- The uses cases, design documentation, and traceability matrix can be found in the team27-comp3004-finalproject.pdf file that was submitted via Brightspace.
+- A seperate README file, which highlights the allocation of tasks, can be found in the README.txt file that was submitted via Brightspace.